 Distance from Atlanta: 440 miles (6 hours, 15 minutes)

 Orlando, in Central Florida, is mainly known as the home to Walt Disney World and Universal Orlando.
-There are more than a dozen theme parks in this city, with Disney’s Magic Kingdom and Universal’s Islands of Adventure among the most popular.
+However, you can actually find more than a dozen theme parks here, with Disney’s Magic Kingdom and Universal’s Islands of Adventure among the most popular.
 Other parks include Animal Kingdom, Epcot, Hollywood Studios, Universal Studios, SeaWorld, and Discovery Cove.
 Although you probably won’t make it to all destinations in one trip, you can definitely see 4-5 parks in a week.

 New Orleans, Louisiana

 Distance from Atlanta: 460 miles (6 hours, 40 minutes)